Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Supplementary Materials

 with $\sigma_{\mathrm{eff}}^2=1-\pi+\sigma^2$, and it is independent of $\bm \xi^{(i)}_k$.
 The post-selection problem is therefore a standard linear regression with effective dimension $d_{\mathrm{sel}}$ and effective noise variance $\sigma_{\mathrm{eff}}^2$.

-The post-selection problem is an ordinary ridge regression, so an asymptotic theory of \citet{dicker2016ridge} applies directly: in the limit $n,d_{\mathrm{sel}}\to\infty$ with $n/d_{\mathrm{sel}} < \infty$, the risk of the ridge estimator with the optimal regularization parameter is
+The post-selection problem is an ordinary ridge regression, so an asymptotic theory of \cite{dicker2016ridge} applies directly: in the limit $n,d_{\mathrm{sel}}\to\infty$ with $d_{\mathrm{sel}}/n \to \rho \in (0,\infty)$, the risk of the ridge estimator with the optimal regularization parameter satisfies

 with